Five Offbeat Spots to Visit in Hot Springs

 Visit a Tiny Town

 Open seasonally, Tiny Town at 374 Whittington Avenue is a labor of love of the Moshinskie family.
-The scene is of an interactive model railroad for all ages and includes miniature scenes from all over America, full of moving parts and trains that visitors run themselves.
-A highlight is spotting familiar faces amidst the tiny town like Mr. T and Dolly Parton.
+It is an interactive model railroad for all ages and includes a tiny world full of charm.

 Feed alligators

-The Arkansas Alligator Farm at 847 Whittington Ave has been around since 1902 and is hailed as the oldest attraction in Hot Springs.
-Here you can hold and feed baby alligators and see other animals onsite like miniature goats, monkeys, and even a Merman.
+The Arkansas Alligator Farm & Petting Zoo at 847 Whittington Ave has been around since 1902 and is hailed as among the oldest attractions in Hot Springs.
+Here you can hold and feed baby alligators and see other animals onsite like miniature goats.
 Also onsite is a historic marker that highlights a bit of baseball history.
-In 1918, Babe Ruth was in town for spring training and hit a ball 573 feet into the alligator pond here.
-This changed baseball since no one imagined a ball could be hit that far.
+In 1918, Babe Ruth was in town for spring training and hit a ball 573 feet into the alligator pond here, making baseball history.